 Our audit procedures included, amongst others, considering the competence and objectivity of the external independent valuers engaged by management.
-We involved our internal valuation specialist in reviewing the appropriateness, reasonableness and consistency of the external independent valuation experts' valuation methodology, key assumptions used, inter alia the specifications of the vessels and considered the appropriateness of the valuations of the vessels by checking to comparable market data.
+We involved our internal valuation specialist in reviewing the appropriateness, reasonableness and consistency of the external independent valuation experts' valuation methodology, key assumptions used, inter alia the specifications of the vessels and considered the appropriateness of the valuations of the vessels by checking to comparable market data, taking into consideration the current market conditions due to COVID-19.